gruntwork-io/terraform-aws-couchbase/modules/run-couchbase-server/README.md

 This will:

 1. Figure out a rally point for your Couchbase cluster.
 This is a "leader" node that will be responsible for initializing the cluster and/or replication.
+See [Picking a rally point](#picking-a-rally-point) for more info.

 1. Configure ports.